Google to spend $1bn on new campus in New York

 Amazon.com said in November it would create more than 25,000 jobs in both New York and the Washington, DC area by opening massive new offices.

-Google’s first New York office at 111 Eighth Avenue is one of the city’s largest buildings that it bought in 2010 for $1.77 billion.
+Google’s first New York office at 111 Eighth Avenue is one of the city’s largest buildings.
+It bought it in 2010 for $1.77 billion.

 With investments in Google Chelsea and Google Hudson Square, the company said it would more than double the number of employees in New York over the next 10 years.
 The company has more than 7,000 employees in New York. – Reuters